misiektoja/instagram_monitor/README.md

 This way you can still monitor basic activities of the user like new posts, stories, changed bio and also changed number of followers & followings, but without information what followers/followings have been added or removed.
 You also won't be able to get more detailed info about new posts & stories.

-This mode is easy to use, does not require any preparation and is resistant to Instagram's anticaptcha and automated tool detection mechanisms.
+This mode is easy to use, does not require any preparation and is resistant to Instagram's anti-captcha and automated tool detection mechanisms.

 ### Mode 2 with logged in Instagram account (with session login)